It’s been a while since LinkedIn has introduced native conversion tracking for ads and sponsored content. But what does it mean for you?

-Until now, URL tagging and custom reporting in Google Analytics were typically the only way to effectively measure conversions from LinkedIn traffic.
+Before, URL tagging and custom reporting in Google Analytics were typically the only way to effectively measure conversions from LinkedIn traffic.
 While you may want to retain any Google Analytics custom reports and goals that you have set up for your own integrated reporting benefit, the native conversion tracking makes the whole process of accounting for any leads and sales much easier.
 Traditionally, you would have to implement URL tagging on your conversion pages with the Google Analytics URL Builder.

 Setting up LinkedIn conversion tracking

-While it’s pretty straight forward to get up and running, there are two things that you need to be aware of to successfully implement LinkedIn conversion tracking.
+While it’s pretty straightforward to get up and running, there are two things that you need to be aware of to successfully implement LinkedIn conversion tracking.
 You need to add a tracking code, or Insights Tag to your website, and assign conversions against your existing LinkedIn text ad or sponsored content campaigns.

-Just like Facebook paid advertising, LinkedIn conversion tracking requires a single tracking code to placed on every page of your website, or at least on pages where you expect conversions to occur.
+Just like Facebook paid advertising, LinkedIn conversion tracking requires a single tracking code to be placed on every page of your website, or at least on pages where you expect conversions to occur.

-For an easy implementation, you can use Google Tag Manager to add the conversion tracking tag to your website.
+For easy implementation, you can use Google Tag Manager to add the conversion tracking tag to your website.
 For those unfamiliar with Google Tag Manager, it is a free tool that allows you to control and manage tracking scripts without the involvement of a skilled web developer.